Win Tickets To See the Harlem Globetrotters

 Tickets are on sale now at xlcenter.com, but we want you to win them right here.

-Listen for your chance to call-in this week with Jenny Boom Boom AND Kid Fresh.
+Listen for your chance to call-in this week with the Hot Morning Crew, Jenny Boom Boom, AND Kid Fresh.
 When you hear the cue to call, dial (860) 674-9307 and you could win a four-pack of tickets to see the show!